Dualcon/HaarCascadePerformanceTool/README.md

 # Visual Computing

-## This is a simple tool for evaluate the quality of one or more Haar Cascade classifiers..
+## This is a simple tool for evaluate the quality of one or more Haar Cascade classifiers.

 ## It is easy configure a folder to the positive images, another one to the negative and for the cascade classifiers.